betrusted-io/betrusted-io.github.io/dev-plan.md

     SoC.

 2. **Beta** Custom SoC-based system for early adopters.
 Priced in the
 $200-300 range, produced in sub-10k quantities.
-Resistant to "evil maid" attacks, extremely good battery life, thin form factor that is easy to carry around in the form factor of a "phone case".
+Tamper resistant, usable battery life, thin form factor that is easy to carry around in the form factor of a "phone case".

     Phase 2 validates HCI assumptions and physical form factor assumptions derived in phase 1 across a larger user base.
 As a